stormwild/learning-winform/README.md

 - Enables consolidation of common UI
 - Can only be used in the project where it is defined

+## Application Layouts

+### MDI Applications

+Main Form

+- Set IsMdiContainer to True
+- Use ActiveMdiChild to get reference to active child form
+- Use MdiChildren to get collection of child forms
+- Use LayoutMdi to arrange child forms

+Child Forms

+- Set MdiParent to main form on creation
+- Use MdiParent to get a reference back to the main form

 ## References